-- (1) there was a significant procedural error during the investigation, - (2) that there is new information that would substantially change the outcome of the finding, or - (3) the sanction is disproportionate to the violation of the policy.
+- (1) there was a significant procedural error during the investigation or during the initial appeal; - (2) that there is new information that would substantially change the outcome of the finding, or - (3) the sanction is disproportionate to the violation of the policy.

 This request must be made in writing within fourteen (14) business days of being notified of the outcome and must set forth the grounds upon which the request for further review is based.
-Further review will be conducted by the President and/or designee(s) who will review the Board's decision.
+Further review will be conducted by the President and/or designee(s).
+The decision of the President and/or their designee is final.

-4.0.
-Gender-Based and Sexual Misconduct Policy
+4.0 Gender-Based and Sexual Misconduct Policy

-Dominican University's mission is to "prepare students to pursue truth, to give compassionate service, and to participate in the creation of a more just and humane world."
-Translating Dominican's twin values of veritas and caritas into practice requires that each person who studies, teaches, works, or lives within the university community, as well as all those with whom we interact, be respected and cared for as a unique individual, within an environment that affirms our shared humanity and pursues the common good.
+Translating Dominican's twin values of veritas and caritas into practice requires that each person who studies, teaches, works, or lives within the university community, as well as all those with whom we interact, be respected and cared for as a unique individual within an environment that affirms our shared humanity and pursues the common good.

 This requirement includes creating and maintaining an environment that is free of gender-based and sexual misconduct.
-We are committed to supporting the dignity of every human person and the development of a community marked by truth, love and justice.
-Gender-based and sexual misconduct compromise the integrity of human relationships and threaten the security and well-being of all individuals.
 Not only are gender-based and sexual misconduct unlawful but they also undermine the atmosphere of trust and respect that is essential to creating an authentic, supportive community.
-The Dominican community expects that interpersonal relationships and interactions will be grounded in mutual respect, open communication and clear consent.
+The Dominican community expects that interpersonal relationships and interactions will be grounded in mutual respect, open communication, and clear consent.
 Through these policies, the University strives to eliminate all forms of gender-based and sexual misconduct as well as prevent their recurrence, and address their effects on individuals and our entire community.

 - Members of the university community, guests and visitors have the right to be free from all forms of gender based and sexual misconduct.
-This includes the right to be free from discrimination and harassment based on gender identity and expression. - Harassment or discrimination against LGBTQ or gender non-conforming students or employees is covered under this policy. - In order to foster a campus environment that is safe space for all, Dominican University has a responsibility to investigate and resolve allegations of gender-based and sexual misconduct.
+This includes the right to be free from discrimination and harassment based on gender identity and expression. - Harassment or discrimination against LGBTQ or gender non-conforming students or employees is prohibited under this policy. - Illinois law prohibits schools from discriminating against students based on sexual orientation, gender identify or expression; Dominican treats transgender students according to their gender identity.

+In order to foster a campus environment that is safe space for all, Dominican University has a responsibility to investigate and resolve allegations of gender-based and sexual misconduct.
 When an allegation of such behavior emerges from the community or from any individual making a complaint, the University will take prompt action to maintain the safety of its community members and will act to protect all parties.
 If an investigation reveals violations of the gender-based and sexual misconduct policy, the University will impose sanctions and/or other corrective actions to address the violation and prevent its recurrence.

-4.01.
+4.1.
 Definitions and Dimensions of Gender-Based Misconduct

 Gender-based misconduct is the umbrella term for a wide range of behaviors that violate community standards and are therefore, inappropriate.
-We use the terms sexual misconduct when actions are gender-based, but manifest themselves in sexual actions.
+We use the term sexual misconduct when actions are gender-based but manifest themselves in sexual conduct.

-4.1.0.
+4.2.
 Gender-Based Discrimination